vincentracine/hyperbars/README.md

 # Hyperbars
 Compile [Handlebars](http://handlebarsjs.com/) templates to javascript which can be used with [Virtual DOM](https://github.com/Matt-Esch/virtual-dom).
-This library offer a comprehensive coverage of the Handlebars API and more features will be added soon.
-Your Handlebar templates will work out of the box.
+This library offers a comprehensive coverage of the Handlebars API and more features will be added soon.
+Your [Handlebars](http://handlebarsjs.com/) templates should work correctly without any modifications.

 Compiles something like this:
 ```html